mrmartincarlito/wd66p-boiler/readme.md

 7. Create configuration file
 8. Include your configuration file on all of your apis
 9. Create model file and put all your database tables as constant
+10. Sample routes
+    a. index -> Get all lists method is GET - no parameter index()
+    b. store -> Inserting record method is POST store(array of values)
+    c. update -> Updating certain records method is POST update(id, array of values)
+    d. delete / destroy -> Delete a records method is POST delete(id)
+    e. show -> Get only one record method is GET show(id)